michaelrafailyk/stickymate/README.md

 ## Browser compatibility

-All modern browsers that support ECMAScript 6 (2015)
+All modern browsers that support ECMAScript 6

-- For `data-sticky`
 - Chrome: 56
 - Edge: 16
 - Firefox: 48
 - Internet Explorer: No
 - Opera: 43
 - Safari: 10
 - Chrome on Android: 56
 - Firefox on Android: 59
 - Safari on iOS: 10

-- For `data-animation`
-    - Chrome: 49
-    - Edge: 16
-    - Firefox: 44
-    - Internet Explorer: No
-    - Opera: 17
+## Version history

-    - Safari: 10
+- 1.2.5
-    - Chrome on Android: 49
-    - Firefox on Android: 44
+    - Parameters setting has been simplified.
+Old syntax: `data-sticky='{"from": "0vh", "duration": "100vh"}'`.
+New syntax: `data-sticky="from: 0vh, duration: 100vh"`.
+    - New `data-classes` attribute.
+Now you can add/remove one or more CSS classnames to element on specified key.
-    - Safari on iOS: 10
+    - Release on npm.
+- 1.3.0
+    - Tracking elements with `IntersectionObserver` instead of constantly listening for the `scroll` event.
+- 1.3.6
+    - Keys are now automatically sorted in order, which eliminates animation glitches if keys are specified in random order.

 ## Known minor issues